catkin/xylem/docs/design.rst

 injected by plugins (e.g. frontend plugins inject new arguments to all commands that take a list of keys as input).

-In particular it needs to be possible to supply arguments to the backend installer plugins (e.g. ``as-root`` or ``additional-arguments``, see `rosdep#307 <https://github.com/ros- infrastructure/rosdep/pull/307#issuecomment-36572637>`_). ``yaml``
+In particular it needs to be possible to supply arguments to the installer plugins (e.g. ``as-root`` or ``additional-arguments``, see `rosdep#307 <https://github.com/ros- infrastructure/rosdep/pull/307#issuecomment-36572637>`_). ``yaml``